burnison/clip/README.rst

   GDK_CORE_DEVICE_EVENTS=1, when running Clip.
 This seems to be an upstream bug in GTK3 that prevents the pop-up dialog from rendering.

+* Clip interacts oddly with applications that do not use text-based clipboard contents (such as InkScape and LibreOffice).
+If you do not like how these programs interact, you can temporarily disable Clip's history.